-Alternatively, instead of styles, or even in conjunction with them, you can use BE tags as HTML classes.
-Like the corresponding styles above:
+Alternatively, instead of classes, or even in conjunction with them, you can use inline styles.
+Like the corresponding classes above:

-class="block-section" to turn an area into a stackable module.
+-block-section: true to turn an area into a stackable module, and

 The simplicity of the tagging approach makes it easy to maintain any future updates to your template.
 And you can do so with the flexibility of working around your code, and without creating code bloat in the process.

-If you have any questions on BE tags implementation within your code, send us a message.
+If you have any questions on Blocks Edit tags implementation within your code, send us a message.
 And keep an eye on our tags docs for added helpful details and examples.